 Because it meanders through a congested metropolitan environment, the Cuyahoga River, which flows through Cleveland, Ohio, has been susceptible to several sorts of pollution, particularly industrial waste, making it explosive at times.

 Intriguingly, the Cuyahoga River’s condition aided the late 1960s ecological movement in the United States, whose motto was “Ecology Now.”
-The Clean Water Act of 1972 was instituted as a result of this shared passion.
+The Clean Water Act of 1972 was instituted due to this shared passion.

 After 50 years, it appears unlikely that the Cuyahoga River would catch fire again anytime soon, thanks to Ohio cleanup efforts that have restored the river’s water quality; it now supports more than 60 kinds of fish.